 In fact, there are so many options now that it's often really hard to choose a curriculum!

 What Are My Choices?

 My familiarity is with Catholic homeschooling programs.
 There are excellent Christian and secular programs out there, though, and as long as we avoid any anti-Catholic sentiment or false teachings, there is no harm in using these resources.
 We simply need to supplement with religious instruction and living the faith with our children.

 Nevertheless, many families feel more comfortable choosing a Catholic homeschooling curriculum, because they don't feel comfortable or want to make the effort to scrutinize for problematic content.
 And, as you'll see below, there are many options that are entirely Catholic where providers have done the work of choosing safe materials for us!

 The chart below lists every Catholic homeschooling program that I could find.
 If I missed one, please let me know!
-The full chart, with all the details filled in, is available as a downloadable PDF to members of my Facebook group and subscribers to my newsletter (sign up at the bottom of this page!).
+The full chart, with all the details filled in, is available as a downloadable PDF to members of my Facebook group and subscribers to my newsletter.

 How Do I Choose?

 Even with all of the details in this chart, it can be tricky to narrow down the options.
 One approach is to visit every website and read through their descriptions and curricula to see what appeals to you.
 A mother's instinct in regards to her children is a God-given gift that can help in this discernment.

 We can also take time to familiarize ourselves with the various methods and philosophies of home education.
 This article is a fantastic and thorough explanation of the most common approaches.